Giuliano1993/make-js-component/README.md

 #### --framework

-Set which framework is your component for:
+Set which framework your component is for.

 ```bash
 npx make-js-component --framework [vue|angular|react|svelte|qwik|astro]